-Part of Braden Holtby pregame warm up is to warm up his eyes using a tennis ball to recreate the tracking (of the puck) he does on the ice.
+Part of Braden Holtby’s pregame warm-up is to warm up his eyes using a tennis ball to recreate the tracking (of the puck) he does on the ice.
 Juggling is one of his exercises of choice.
 Watching the ball without moving your head as it travels up and down is a good way to work on tracking.

 Vision training isn’t exclusively for pro athletes to use.
-Whether you’re an up and comer or have a little one just starting out in little league hockey; it’s never too early to start training.
+Whether you’re an up-and-comer or have a little one just starting in little league hockey; it’s never too early to start training.

 Goalie eye training doesn’t always have to have a physical component to it either.
 Holtby has said that he sometimes will sit in the empty arena before the game and dart his eye across the ice.
-In doing so, it helps with the speed and clearness in which he perceives objects.
-This will no doubt help spot the puck in a fast moving hockey match.
+In doing so, it helps with the speed and clearness with which he perceives objects.
+This will no doubt help spot the puck in a fast-moving hockey match.

 Vision Nutrition for Athletes

 As much as vision training plays an important role in goalie training, diet also plays a huge role in eye health.
 Vitamin A is known as a super nutrient for your eyes.
 It is essential to your eye health and can be found in some very common foods like carrots, spinach, cantaloupe, and sweet potatoes!
 Who knew keeping your eyes healthy could be so deliciously rewarding?

 Whether you’re a professional goalie or just starting out playing in your homemade ice rink, it’s always a good idea to start getting the most out of your eyes.
 Eyes are complex and need quite a bit of encouragement if they’re to perform to the best of their abilities.